tedneward/ProfBlog/content/blog/2024/management-antipatterns.md

 * ["The Smartest-Engineer Manager"](../../manager-tips/smartest-engineer-manager.html): "Let's promote the smartest engineer on the team to manager"
 * ["The Sphinx Manager"](../../manager-tips/sphinx-manager.html): "Riddle me this...."
 * ["The Tech-Lead Manager"](../../manager-tips/tech-lead-manager.html): "Let's just have a developer be a manager and a developer at the same time"
-Not only are there manager-based antipatterns, though, there's also some collective management-culture antipatterns that I think are useful to call out:

-* ["Unanimous Consensus Decision-Making"](../../manager-tips/consensus.html): All decisions must be made by a group, which must be unanimous in their decision.
-* ["The Paranoia of Wrong"](../../manager-tips/paranoia-of-wrong.html): "Just remember, if you get it wrong, you could be fired."